PsychoPunkSage/NixPills/pill05/README.md

 And that's how we were able to use `$out`(in `builder.sh`) in our derivation and put stuff in it.
 It's like Nix reserved a slot in the nix store for us, and we must fill it.

-In terms of autotools, `$out` will be the `--prefix` path.
+In terms of **autotools**, `$out` will be the `--prefix` path.
 Yes, not the make `DESTDIR`, but the `--prefix`.
 That's the essence of stateless packaging.
 You don't install the package in a global common path under `/`, you install it in a local isolated path under your nix store slot.

 <details>